tchannagiri/DSBplot/README.md

 ## Commands

 This package contains the following four commands:

+TODO: START MODIFYING HERE TO MAKE CLEAR THAT CAN USE EITHER SAM OR FASTA FILES AS INPUT!!!

 * `DSBplot-process`: Takes as input the trimmed and quality-filtered FASTQ reads files and a FASTA file containing the reference sequence, and creates the intermediate tables needed for plotting the graphs and histograms.
 The input files for a single `DSBplot-process` invocation should represent replicate experiments (e.g., biological replicates).
 * `DSBplot-graph`: Takes as input a collection of the output directories of `DSBplot-process`, lays out sequences in all inputs, and plots a separate graph for each input.